 On arrival at Heathrow airport, a private transfer will take you to our overnight hotel.
 In the evening you are invited to join the group for a welcome drink, followed by dinner.

 We start the day at Chatsworth House where we enjoy an introductory house tour.
 This magnificent pile is home to the Duke and Duchess of Devonshire and has witnessed sixteen generations of the powerful Cavendish family and boasts grandiose interiors, wonderful grounds and a superlative art collection.
-Chatsworth also appeared as Pemberley in the film Pride and Prejudice.
-We finish our visit with a Devonshire Cream Tea.
+Chatsworth also appeared as Pemberley in the 2005 film Pride and Prejudice.
 En-route back to our hotel, we make a short stop in Nottingham.
 One-time lace capital of the world, Nottingham is renowned for its landmark buildings, each of which tells its own chapter in Nottingham’s history, including the Lace Market with its stunning architecture.
-The evening is left free to make your own dinner arrangements.

 This morning we go to the largest monastic ruin in Britain, Fountains Abbey, where we enjoy a guided tour.
 Nestling in the Skell Valley, the ruin is surrounded by some 800 acres of gorgeous countryside, including the Georgian Studley Royal Water Garden with its wonderful views, cascades, follies and statues, and a medieval deer park.
 Our next stop is the elegant Victorian spa town of Harrogate, located in the heart of scenic Yorkshire.
 Notable sights include the Royal Pump Room and the Grade II listed Royal Hall, and don’t miss the attractive Montpellier Quarter with its pedestrianized streets lined with 19th-century buildings.
 After dinner at the hotel this evening, enjoy a fascinating talk by a guest speaker.

-Still home to the Duke of Northumberland and his family, Alnwick Castle is the second largest inhabited castle in England.
+Still home to the Duke of Northumberland and his family, Alnwick Castle is the second largest inhabited castle in England and has featured in Downton Abbey and Harry Potter.
 Inside the medieval walls are lavish State Rooms filled with an eclectic array of furniture, ceramics and art collected by the Percy family over hundreds of years, which we discover on our guided State Rooms tour.
-Alnwick Castle has also featured in Downton Abbey and Harry Potter.
-We enjoy a scenic coastal drive to Cragside, built high into the rock above the clear waters of Debdon Burn.
+We also enjoy a guided tour of the meandering and magnificent 12-acre garden.
+We then enjoy a scenic coastal drive to Cragside, built high into the rock above the clear waters of Debdon Burn.
 Once the home of Victorian inventor Lord Armstrong, this imposing house is packed to the rafters with fascinating gadgets from the era.
 It was also the first house in the world to be lit by hydro-electricity and in 2014, a fully-working Archimedes Screw was installed, once again producing enough energy to light the house.

 Today we visit Nostell Priory, an 18th-century architectural masterpiece which has been the home of the Winn family for 300 years.
 Set in landscaped parkland, Nostell is also home to England’s best documented collection of Chippendale furniture, designed especially for the estate.
 Later, we check back in to the Stapleford Park Country House Hotel, where we stay overnight with dinner included.